zahidirfan/transactions_rest_api/README.md

 - Basic API structure for transactions table
 - Ablity to get transactions
 - Ability to create and delete an individual transaction

+# Dockerize API
+- The API has been dockerized via the following two files -- DockerFile
+	-- docker-compose.yml
 ## TODO
 - Ability to add Categories
 - Ability to add account holders